 - 7.5.1 Before every test run, drive the VUT around a circle of maximum diameter 30m at a speed less than 10km/h for one clockwise lap followed by one anticlockwise lap, and then manoeuvre the VUT into position on the test path.
 If requested by the OEM an initialisation run may be included before every test run.
 Bring the VUT to a halt and push the brake pedal through the full extent of travel and release. - 7.5.2 For vehicles with an automatic transmission select D. For vehicles with a manual transmission select the highest gear where the RPM will be at least 1500 at the test speed. - 7.5.3 Perform the first test a minimum of 90s and a maximum of 10 minutes after completing the tyre conditioning (if applicable), and subsequent tests after the same time period.
-If the time between consecutive tests exceeds 10 minutes perform three brake stops from 72 km/h at approximately 0.3g.

-Between tests, manoeuvre the VUT at a maximum speed of 50km/h and avoid riding the brake pedal and harsh acceleration, braking or turning unless strictly necessary to maintain a safe testing environment.

-7.5.4 Based on the OEM colour prediction, the lowest and highest avoidance (Green) test speeds of each scenario (where applicable) will be tested according to the following colourscheme per test speed:

-When there is an impact in any of these tests, perform a test at a test speed 5km/h less than the test speed where contact occurred.
-In addition perform all tests where the predicted result is Yellow, Orange or Brown.
-Test points that are predicted Red are excluded from testing.

-In the tests above 40km/h, stop testing when the actual speed reduction measured is less than 15km/h.
+If the time between consecutive tests exceeds 10 minutes perform three brake stops from 72 km/h at approximately 0.3g. - 7.5.4 Between tests, manoeuvre the VUT at a maximum speed of 50km/h and avoid riding the brake pedal and harsh acceleration, braking or turning unless strictly necessary to maintain a safe testing environment. - 7.5.5 For CPFA-50, CPNA-25 and CPNA-75, CPNCO-50, CPLA-50, CBNA-50, CBNAO-50, CBFA-50, and CBLA-50, based on the OEM colour prediction, the highest avoidance (Green) test speeds of each scenario and one randomly selected avoidance (Green) test speed per scenario (where applicable) will be tested according to the following colour scheme detailed in the assessment scheme section 1.3.1.
+If there is an impact in any of these tests, perform a test at the adjacent test speed(s) until the predicted avoidance is confirmed. - 7.5.6 Perform all tests where the predicted result is Yellow, Orange or Brown.
+Test points that are predicted Red are excluded from testing. - 7.5.7 For CBNA-50, CBNAO-50 and CBFA-50 the lowest avoidance (Green) test speed will be tested additionally. - 7.5.8 In the tests above 40km/h, stop testing when the actual speed reduction measured is less than 15km/h. - 7.5.9 For CPLA-25 and CBLA-25 FCW systems tests, based on the OEM prediction, the highest test speed of each scenario where the FCW is issued before 1.7 TTC is tested and one randomly selected test speed per scenario where the FCW is issued before 1.7s TTC.